Duration & Fees

 Turtle Conservation Experience (2, 3 or 4 weeks)

-Volunteers can join on Mondays from the start of April to the end of October.
-The departure day is a Sunday
+Volunteers can join on Mondays from the 30 March to the 28 September The departure day is a Sunday

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

 - Orientation and support from the project staff

 - Transfer between Taman Negara, Merapoh and Kuala Besut if joining the joint Tiger and Turtle project

 - Half day limestone caving trip if joining the joint project

 - Return ferry to the Perhentian Islands